Image of a producer standing in a field displaying harvested grain

 Full technical newsletters are available in the document center, but you can view technical news updates by topic in our technical news libraries.

-Demonstrate your commitment to safer and more sustainable farming
+Demonstrate commitment to safer and more responsible farming

 Why choose Integrated Farm Assurance for combinable crops?

 Integrated Farm Assurance (IFA) enables producers to assess, demonstrate, and improve their responsible farming practices.
-The standard is accepted by retailers across the globe and provides a practical path for producers to implement farm-level best practices that contribute to the long-term viability of the sector, the welfare of farming communities, and the sustainability of surrounding ecosystems.
+The standard is accepted by retailers across the globe and provides a practical path for producers to implement farm-level best practices that contribute to the long-term viability of the sector.

 Which industry challenges does IFA for combinable crops address?

-The farming industry must therefore continuously evolve to address the increasing interaction between the environment and agriculture, and improve the sustainability of farming practices.
+• The farming industry must therefore continuously evolve to address the increasing interaction between the environment and agriculture.

 Follow our five steps to certification to get started today.